Dignity:Liberia

 Kathy Beth Stavinoha

-Kathy Beth recently retired from St. Edward’s University after over 21 years of service.
+Kathy Beth graduated from high school in Monrovia, Liberia in 1977.
+She retired from St. Edward’s University in 2022 after 21+ years of service.
 She lives in Brenham, TX with her husband and cat.
-She graduated from high school in Monrovia, Liberia in 1977.

 0 Comments